UNIVERSITY OF WISCONSIN River Falls

 During the fourth year of training, School Psychology Program students complete a required 1200 hour internship.
 The internship is full-time and follows the completion of practicum and all other required coursework.
 Candidates for internship seek out their own internship sites and locations, with assistance from program faculty.
 Most School Psychology students complete the internship in Wisconsin or Minnesota, but proximity to campus in not required.
 Most internships are paid, many at the rate of a first-year practicing school psychologist.

-No. Registration for practicum and internship occurs only during the fall and spring semesters.
+Not usually.
+Registration for practicum and internship occurs only during the fall and spring semesters.
 Students are expected to attend seminars and participate in individual and group university supervision.
-Faculty do not provide supervision during the summer months.
+Faculty do not usually provide supervision during the summer months, though exceptions have been made for unique or extraordinary situations.
+The program director must approve any exceptions.